-beginning-elm directory in terminal to launch the app.
+beginning-elm directory in separate terminal windows to launch the app.

 Now go to

 http://localhost:8000 in a browser and you should see two posts.

 Ctrl + c and reload the page at

 http://localhost:8000.
 You should now see an error.